 Whether you are in the marketing industry or healthcare, you understand how competitive both can be.
 Marketing specialists are competing for jobs, and healthcare practices are competing for patients.
 Both want to grow their business, and referrals can be a great way to do just that.
-Can marketing help a medical practice grow their patient count and vice versa, can a healthcare practice help a marketing specialist add to their portfolio.
+Can marketing help a medical practice grow its patient count and vice versa?
+Can a healthcare practice help a marketing specialist add to their portfolio?

 One major way marketers can boost themselves over their competition is to ensure that they have a well-rounded portfolio to showcase.
 An essential area of marketing, sometimes overlooked until recently, is the healthcare and medical industry.
 For as long as there have been people, there has been a need for medicine.
 Try your hand at marketing within the medical industry to get a feel for the field and to garner firsthand experience.
 What are some of the best ways to market within the world of medicine?

 Like the rest of the world, medical marketing is mostly found online on many different platforms.
 You already know that social media and a stunning website are the keys to creating an online presence, but what is different about a medical practice from any other kind of business?
 How do you tweak what you already know about digital marketing?
 Don’t forget to think about the reasons why a website is imperative for medical professionals.

 The statistics don’t lie: 90% of consumers are searching online for businesses to do their research before deciding to work with them.
 While that’s true of all sorts of companies, remember that a doctor’s office is unique.
 Think about the kinds of people who are likely searching for them: